GreyKeenan/dukesup/index.md

 > by Samuel Grey Keenan and Samuel Olaf Keenan

 "Dukes Up!" is a 2-player card game played with a standard deck of cards.
-It uses rummy-style elements which will be familiar to card players, but it has a more depth than many other 2-player options.
+It has a bit more depth than many 2-player options, and it utilizes traditional rummy-style elements which will be familiar to card players.
 You can play "Dukes Up!" as a single game, in about 15-20 minutes, or you can play multiple games in a tournament style.

 A video tutorial and visual aids are in the works.